 No swimming or hot tub use until there is no crust, drainage, or discomfort at the site.

 The first few days, prop your hips and legs up on pillows as much as you can.

 Avoid tight clothing that will cause rubbing around the wound.

 Avoid aspirin or medicines that contain aspirin.

 Infection is not common when the wound is cared for.
 Take an antibiotic if one was prescribed for you.

-Call if you have bright red bleeding that is soaking a pad every 10-15 minutes.
-Call if you have any signs or symptoms of infection:
+If you have bright red bleeding that is soaking a pad every 10-15 minutes or go to the local emergency room.